 Factors that Influence the Percentage

 Several factors can influence the percentage that a personal injury lawyer will take.
 These factors can include the case’s location, the lawyer’s experience, and the size of the settlement or jury verdict.
-The more experienced the attorney, the more likely they may charge a higher percentage.
+The more experienced the attorney, the more likely they may charge a higher percentage of the final settlement.

 Factors like the type of case can also influence the percentage a personal injury attorney may charge.
 Cases that require more money to be spent to get to court may cause the attorney to charge a higher fee structure.
 An example in Texas would be a product liability claim, as the costs to advance the case can run from tens to hundreds of thousands.

-Because of the risks in product cases, the substantial costs to the lawyer, and the time required to win the case, most firms charge a higher fee for such cases.
-In Texas, a starting fee of 40 to 45% is standard for a product case, with increases if a lawsuit gets filed.
-By contrast, a simple car accident case may start at a 1/3 fee.
+Most firms charge a higher fee for such cases because of the risks in product cases, the substantial costs to the lawyer, and the time required to win the case.
+In Texas, a starting fee of 40 to 45% is standard for a product liability case, with increases if a lawsuit gets filed.
+Conversely, a simple car accident case may start at a 1/3 fee.

 What Percentage Do Most Texas Personal Injury Lawyers Take?

-Lawyers charge a contingency fee for several reasons:
+Lawyers charge a contingency fee on a personal injury claim for several reasons:

-- It allows individuals who do not have the money to pay for a lawyer upfront to receive quality legal representation still.
+- It allows individuals who do not have the money to pay legal fees upfront to receive quality legal representation.

-- It motivates lawyers to work hard to win a case for their client since their fee is contingent on their success.
+- It motivates lawyers to work hard to win a case for their clients since their legal fees depend on their success.

-- It helps to align the interests of the lawyer and the client since the lawyer will only receive a fee if the client is successful in their case.
+- It helps to align the interests of the lawyer and the client since the lawyer will only receive contingency fees if the client is successful in their personal injury case.

 Questions Prospective Personal Injury Clients Should Ask:

-- How much is your percentage for your fee?
+- How much is your percentage for your contingency fee?

 Learning the firm’s fee structure up front will avoid surprises later.
 As mentioned above, many lawyers charge above the normal range as a starting fee.

-- Is the fee based on gross recovery or net after expenses?
+- Is the contingency fee based on gross recovery or net after expenses?

 The best Houston injury attorneys base their contingency fee on the gross recovery before reimbursing expenses or other deductions.